 Sylvia lay flat in the lush grass atop the hill.
-From her commanding position, she overlooked a vast expanse of the countryside but immediately to her front, from left to right was a wide valley.
+From her commanding position she overlooked a vast expanse of countryside but immediately to her front, from left to right was a wide valley.
 One mile to the west a broad waterway created a natural boundary running from north to south.
-The watercourse reduced in width at one point due to raised rocky areas on both banks.
+The water course reduced in width at one point due to raised rocky areas on both banks.
 A narrow beaten path could clearly be seen on each side where a regular crossing point had been used.
-Half a mile to her right, or east, in the valley was a massive herd of omnivores, mainly bison and cattle, grazing peacefully.
+Half a mile to her right, or east, in the valley was a massive herd of omnivores, mainly bison, but with a few zebra, horses and cattle, grazing peacefully.

 Farther to the right, a few hundred metres away from the dark mass of the herd was a smaller group of animals.
 The wolf pack had trotted in single file until, at a given point, their leader paused, turned and moved forward and to the right.
 The next member of the pack followed.
 Number three went left flanking and was followed by the fourth animal.
 Six more wolves made up the hunting patrol and they moved forward slowly in a crescent formation, the tips of which were outermost.
 It was a big pack, well-practised in their technique.

 On the crest of the small hill, Sylvia caught the strong bovine scent and knew the chase was imminent.
-If the breeze had blown south towards her it could only be a few seconds before one of the bison or cattle was alerted to the lupines in the long grass.
+If the breeze had blown south towards her it could only be a few seconds before one of the bison or cattle was alerted to the large lupines crouching in the longer grass.

 An older animal on the distant side of the herd stopped feeding and raised its massive head, turning left and right, nostrils flared as it registered the familiar scent—danger loomed.
 The bull snorted and within seconds the grazing community became a mass of stampeding beef.

 The wolves in the crescent formation took their cue from the initial panic and raced forward holding their positions, ready for the first omnivore to lose its footing or fail to keep the pace.